telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/use-nested-model-properties.md

 ---
 title: Use Nested Model Properties
-page_title: Use Nested Model Properties | Kendo UI Grid Widget
+page_title: Use Nested Model Properties | Kendo UI Grid
 description: "Learn how to use use nested model properties in the Kendo UI Grid widget."
 slug: howto_use_nested_model_properties_grid
 ---